builtbykrit/vue-starter/README.md

   1. Seamless integration with Github
 - Utilize [Dependabot](https://github.com/dependabot) to mitigate security risks and keep dependencies up-to-date
 - ⚠️ Always test dependencies updates before committing to an updated version.
-- Require that unit, E2E, and lint tests pass before allowing pull requests to be merged.
+- Require that tests to pass before allowing pull requests to be merged.
+This functionality exists out-of-the-box in this starter template.
 - Use [Act](https://github.com/nektos/act) to test Github Actions locally